The Current Attraction to Metal Roofing

 The Two Main Metal Roofing Contenders – Corrugated Metal and Standing Seam

 When the phrase metal roofing is mentioned in common conversation, what often comes to mind for many folks is a roof that’s been covered with corrugated metal.
 But while corrugated metal was a standard style for many applications at one point in time, it’s no longer the only – or even the best – metal roofing style.
 Standing seam metal delivers some additional features which add more value to your roof, improving both its performance and its longevity.
 While there are certainly things to like about both types of metal roofing, the differences boil down to a few key areas:

 - Material thickness and design

 - Performance and durability

-There’s a great video comparing corrugated metal panels to standing seam metal roofing on Skywalker Roofing’s YouTube channel which has actually gone viral (well over 1 million views!); it would certainly be worth your time to click over and take a look.
-But if you’d like to see some of the pros & cons of both standing seam metal and corrugated metal listed and explained on one convenient page, you’ve come to the right place!
+There’s a great video comparing corrugated metal panels to standing seam metal roofing on Skywalker Roofing’s YouTube channel which has actually gone viral (well over 1 million views!); it would certainly be worth your time to click over and take a look at that.
+But if you’d like to see some of the pros & cons of both standing seam metal and corrugated metal listed and explained on one single page, you’ve absolutely come to the right place!

 What Makes Metal a Good Choice for Roofing in the First Place?